As detailed in the Policies and Procedures (Fall 2019), all Ph.D. and Masters students in the Physics group are required to take:

 - An elective from the physics courses

-- In addition, students must take 1 unit of BEST/QSB294 Responsible Conduct of Research, 4 semesters of Physics seminar.
+- In addition, students must take 1 unit of BEST/QSB294 Responsible Conduct of Research, 4 semesters of Physics seminar, 1 unit of PHYS 251 Introduction to Graduate Research.

 Other courses may be added to these lists as fulfilling the requirements at any time, as designated by the physics faculty.
 There is no foreign language course requirement.